RitAreaSciencePark/MSARC/README.md

 - Missing things:
     - TO BE DONE compare with dbscan and no_reps/reps clustering
-    - DCA analysis code
+    - DCA analysis code. !!!!!
+HELL INSTALLATION
-    - change code to: read input files from a folder.
-Add checks that the input file exists and is in right format.
-Send all outputs to a folder called 'output'
+    - Add checks that the input file exists in right path and right format